Brian Anderson Player Props: Brewers vs. Padres

-Brian Anderson -- batting .242 with three doubles, two home runs, five walks and eight RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the San Diego Padres, with Seth Lugo on the hill, on April 15 at 4:05 PM ET.
+After batting .176 with two doubles, five walks and three RBI in his past 10 games, Brian Anderson and the Milwaukee Brewers take on the San Diego Padres (who will start Yu Darvish) at 4:10 PM ET on Sunday.

-In his most recent appearance, he collected two extra-base hits (2-for-5 with two doubles and two RBI) against the Padres.
+He had a one-hit performance in his previous game (1-for-5) against the Padres.

 Brian Anderson Game Info & Props vs. the Padres